ryosama/go-sprite/README.md

 - Add a video

-- Add implementation of Rotate and Skew from Ebiten library
+- Add implementation of Skew from Ebiten library

+- Add pre-defined animation (inflate, deflate, ...), like in font-awesome-animation